Confusion about Fallout

 2. The most damaging types of radiation from bomb fallout are not the types released from power plant reactors.

-3. Our skin is a perfect shield against nearly all radioactive releases from the operation of a power plant reactor.
+3. Our skin is an excellent shield against nearly all radioactive releases from the operation of a power plant reactor.

 References: